-The Directors present their Annual Report and the audited financial statements of North West Electricity Networks (Holdings) Limited (the 'Company') and its subsidiaries (together referred to as the 'Group') for the year ended 31 March 2014.
+The Directors present their Annual Report and the audited financial statements of North West Electricity Networks Limited (the 'Company') and its subsidiaries (together referred to as the 'Group') for the year ended 31 March 2014.

-Business Model
+Business model

-North West Electricity Networks (Holdings) Limited ('NWENH') acts as an intermediary holding company within the North West Electricity Networks (Jersey) Limited group and is non-trading.
+North West Electricity Networks Limited ('NWEN') acts as a holding company within the North West Electricity Networks (Jersey) group and is a non-trading entity.

 The Group's principal activity is the operation and maintenance of the North West's electricity distribution network.
 The distribution of electricity is regulated by the terms of Electricity North West Limited's ('ENWL's') Electricity Distribution Licence granted under the Electricity Act 1989 and monitored by the Gas and Electricity Markets Authority.
-ENWL is an indirectly held subsidiary of the Company.
+ENWL is a directly held subsidiary of the Company.
 The strategy and objectives of the Group are discussed in the Strategic Report of ENWL.

-The Group also includes three financing companies which have debt listed on the London Stock Exchange.
-These companies are ENW Finance plc, NWEN Finance plc and ENW Capital Finance plc.
-Following the issue of debt, ENW Capital Finance plc lent the net proceeds to its immediate parent company North West Electricity Networks Limited ('NWENL'), NWEN Finance plc lent the net proceeds to its immediate parent company North West Electricity Networks (Holdings) Limited ('NWEN Holdings') and ENW Finance plc lent the net proceeds to a fellow Group subsidiary, ENWL.
+The Group also includes two wholly owned financing companies which have debt listed on the London Stock Exchange.
+These companies are ENW Finance plc and ENW Capital Finance plc.
+Following the issue of debt, ENW Capital Finance plc lent the net proceeds to the Company and ENW Finance plc lent the net proceeds to a fellow Group subsidiary, ENWL.